KattyaCuevas/KattyaCuevas.github.io/_posts/2022-03-28-optimizing-active-record-queries.md

 This is the result:
 ```
 Warming up --------------------------------------
-  Active Record + Ruby code		420.000  i/100ms
+Active Record + Ruby code
+                         1.000  i/100ms
-  Only Active Record			600.000  i/100ms
+  Only Active Record     1.000  i/100ms
 Calculating -------------------------------------
-  Active Record + Ruby code		4.099k (± 4.9%) i/s -     20.580k in   5.034882s
+Active Record + Ruby code
+                          0.159  (± 0.0%) i/s -      1.000  in   6.277377s
-  Only Active Record			5.907k (± 4.1%) i/s -     30.000k in   5.087834s
+  Only Active Record     12.768  (± 7.8%) i/s -     64.000  in   5.032453s

 Comparison:
-  Only Active Record:			5907.4 i/s
+  Only Active Record:       12.8 i/s
-  Active Record + Ruby code:		4099.0 i/s - 1.44x  (± 0.00) slower
+Active Record + Ruby code:        0.2 i/s - 80.15x  (± 0.00) slower
 ```

 As we see in the results, the first solution is 1.44 times faster than the second one.

 ### Results of comparison
-* The second solution is slightly faster than the first solution at elapsed time.
+* The second solution is faster than the first solution at elapsed time.
-* In terms of memory, the first solution uses 1.54 times more memory than the second solution.
+* In terms of memory, the first solution uses 10996x times more memory than the second solution.
-* And on the number of iterations per second, the first solution is 1.44 times faster than the second solution.
+* And on the number of iterations per second, the first solution is 80.15 times slower than the second solution.

 So why is the second solution the best?
 Because we are doing only one call on the database, and the whole operation is done from the DB side.